yswooum/WQD7005-AA1-s2175268/README.md

 # Description
 E-commerce customer behaviour case study helps in building the understanding of customers, such as their preferences, spending patterns, favourite products, and churn rate.
 The analysis can generate insights and helps e-commerce businesses to tailor their strategies to fulfil their customer needs, leading to increased satisfaction, loyalty while increasing return rate and reducing churn rate.
 # Attached file
-customer_info.csv - first dataset with customer info such as ID, name, age, gender, membership level, return, churn and location. customer_purchase_info.csv - second dataset with customer purchase info such as ID, purchase date, product category, product price, total amount purchased, total spent and payment method.
+Customer Info.csv - first dataset with customer info such as ID, name, age, gender, membership level, return, churn and location.
+Customer Purchase Info.csv - second dataset with customer purchase info such as ID, purchase date, product category, product price, total amount purchased, total spent and payment method. customer_data.csv - Integrated data from Talend Data Integration customer_data_cleaned.csv - Cleaned data from Talend Data Prep

 # Objective
 1. To understand key demographic segments in e-commerce